ivogeorg/jitt/design-spike-3.md

 1. I want to ask my students a small number of _questions_ (see [Question](#question)).
    1. WarmUp is before class (optional deadline, etc.).
    2. Lightning is live questions.
+2. What are questions?
+   1. Questions have _optional_ meta-data.
+   2. A course label is meta-data of top priority.
+Course labels will appear on top of all questions as immediate filters.
+   3. Questions can be different type.
+Core kinds are:
+      1. Essay.
+      2. Multiple-choice.
+      3. Multiple-answer.
+   4. Questions appear as richly-formatted markup [cards](#cards).
+   5. Expected clustering is meta-data.
+   6. Questions have versions, that can be shown together.  **TODO:** What are "versions", especially regarding whether two questions are versions or separate quesions?
+      1. Questions have "history".
+3. Interaction with questions:
+   1. Before the semester.
+(Assemble a bank of questions for the course.)
+      1. No particular order (e.g. syllabus is in flux).
+      2. Not homogenous (e.g. I am teaching two different levels).
+   2. During the semester.
+(The course trajectory changed in this class.)
+      1. Syllabus got rearranged (e.g. drilled down into a topic too early and that requires the next topics to appear in a slightly different order).
+      2. Change the wording.
+      3. Delete a question.
+      4. Move a questions backward or forward.
+      5. Change the expected clustering.
 2. For WarmUp, I want to be able to quickly review the answers (see [Answers](#answers)) for a question, and:
    1. The view can be in two modes, squished and expanded.
 In squished, I can see as many answers as possible.
 In expanded, I can interact with the answers.
    2. Interactions are: